 Ponds play an essential role in the environment by helping to clean the air and purify water sources.

-A vital aspect of pond management is testing the water for various qualities.
-The most common tests are KH, pH, GH, nitrates, and ammonia.
+A vital aspect of pond management is pond water testing for various qualities.
+The most common pond water testing parameters are KH, pH, GH, nitrates, and ammonia.

 KH Levels in Ponds